Godmode: Critical reception

 Godmode received generally positive reviews from critics.
 Dom Lawson of Blabbermouth.net wrote, "In every other respect, this is a strong and gently subversive piece of work.
 As ever, In This Moment have vast commercial potential, but there is plenty of evidence that they remain slightly too weird and unpredictable for that potential to be fully realized.
 For that alone, they should be loudly applauded."
-Kerrang! was positive about the album's sound stating, "From electronic throb and dark pop menace, Godmode persistently creates new textures that nevertheless resolve in ways that will get heads nodding and hands raised at the band's uniquely theatrical live shows."
+Kerrang! was positive about the album's sound, Steve Beebee stating, "From electronic throb and dark pop menace, Godmode persistently creates new textures that nevertheless resolve in ways that will get heads nodding and hands raised at the band's uniquely theatrical live shows."
 Metal Hammer gave the album a positive review and stated that "Anyone who's been paying attention knows that, for some time, In This Moment have had the live show and back catalogue to grant them access to metal's top tier.
 If there's any justice in the world, Godmode will be the album that finally sees them break down the door."

 Mike DeWald of Riff wrote, "At its core, the eighth album from SoCal rockers In This Moment is the natural extension of a sound the band has been cultivating for years."
 Rock 'N' Load praised the album saying, "All in all, Godmode is a frantically beautiful collection of songs, a perfect change of pace and direction if you need a pallet cleanser.
 If you haven't delved into the world of In This Moment, this could just be the perfect time to get your hands dirty."
 Simon K. of Sputnikmusic wrote that they were surprised by Godmode:"[it's] their best album since Blood...The band's experimentation with atmosphere comes into fruition on Godmode, and uses their old, heavier style in the process...it's certainly a step in the right direction...If you're a fan of the band's older sound but didn't gel with what they've been doing since 2014, give this a go."
 Wall of Sound wrote, "This album is excellent, especially if you want something different in the heavy music world."